 In Gear: Our pick of awesome gadgets

 Larger spends can land you in the upper echelons of LEGO, which offers a number of intricate kits like the James Bond Aston Martin DB5 or Ferrari F40.
 Both cost around $200 and will see that whoever you give it to is occupied for at least a day.

-Cars and watches tend to go hand in hand, and if your dad doesn’t have a nice timepiece then a watch is a great gift that’ll be useful every day.
-Seiko Watches sell a number of affordable timepieces that you can buy for less than $300, but if you want to go all-out then Guards Red design create a bunch of cool watches that resemble tachometer dials.
+Cars and watches tend to go hand in hand, and if your recipient doesn’t have a nice timepiece then a watch is a great gift that’ll be useful every day.
+Seiko Watches sell a number of affordable timepieces that you can buy for less than $300, but if you want to go all-out, Guards Red design creates a bunch of cool watches that resemble tachometer dials.

 Still not satisfied?

-There are a number of experiential gifts you can extend to dad too, and Adrenaline.com.au makes it easy to pick the right one with their interactive Gift Matching Generator.
+There are a number of experiential gifts you can extend to your friends and family, and Adrenaline.com.au makes it easy to pick the right one with their interactive Gift Matching Generator.
 Simply plug in your car lover's details and you'll be connected with a number of tailored experiences that you can book through the website, making it a breeze.